 Choose the type of property from plots, apartments, flats, etc.

-Compute the minimum assessment value using the following calculation.
+Compute the minimum assessment value using the following calculation

 Residential apartments (Including society/DDA/builder flats) |

-Multiply the flat’s built-up area (in sq. meters) with the flat’s applicable circle rate (in Rs./sq. meter). |
+Multiply the flat’s built-up area (in sq. metres) with the flat’s applicable circle rate (in Rs./sq. metre) |

 House constructed on a plot |

-Multiply plot area (in sq. meters) with applicable circle rate for the land in the respective locality (in Rs./sq. meter). |
+Multiply the plot area (in sq. metre) with the applicable circle rate for the land in the respective locality (in Rs./sq. metre) |

 Independent plot builder floors |

-Multiply the plot area’s proportionate share (in sq. meters) with the area’s applicable circle rate (in Rs./sq. meter) |
+Multiply the plot area’s proportionate share (in sq. metres) with the area’s applicable circle rate (in Rs./sq. metre) |

 Plots |

-Multiply plot area (in sq. meters) with applicable circle rate for the land in the respective locality (in Rs./sq. meter). |
+Multiply the plot area (in sq. metres) with the applicable circle rate for the land in the respective locality (in Rs./sq. metre) |

 The current stamp duty in Delhi is 4%, 5% and 6% of the property value for males, joint (male and female) and females, respectively.

+The registry charges include mainly two components: stamp duty and registration charges.
 The stamp duty is 4% if the buyer is a woman and 6% if the buyer is a man.
 The registration charge is 1% of the property value for both males and females.
-Along with these two charges, an additional cost of Rs.100 should be paid as the pasting charges.

 Visit the DORIS (Delhi Online Registration Information System) official website to check the ownership of land in Delhi.